 - Excess food and fish waste – Algae feeds on ammonia, nitrate, and phosphates created by rotting food and fish waste.

 - Warmth – Extra hours of daylight often come with warmer temperatures.
 Because algae is a plant, the increase in light and warmer temperatures aid photosynthesis, the method that aids plant growth and promotes algae blooms to occur.

 - High pH levels – As pH levels increase in your tank, so will the likelihood of algae growth.
-Algae will thrive at a pH level of between 8 and 8.7.
+Algae thrive at a pH level of between 8 and 8.7.
 Most fish will do fine at a more neutral pH between 6.7 and 7.5.

 I found the below video on Youtube, which describes how to deal with algae build-up on your aquarium plants using a bleach solution.

 How To Clean Algae Off Fake Aquarium Plants